-Annual kilograms of CO2 reduced

-12,999,000 kilograms

-Annual kilograms of VOCs, NOx, and CO reduced
+Metric Total Value Annual kilograms of CO 2 reduced 12,999,000 kilograms Annual kilograms of VOCs, NOx, and CO reduced 21,200 kilograms

-21,200 kilograms

 Note: The group of projects reflected in this table does not include the Green Line Extension.
 Calculations for reduced daily vehicle delay exclude results for several highway projects that were included in the air quality modeling results in Charting Progress to 2040.
-Estimates in this table have been rounded to the nearest hundred.
+Estimates in this table are based on projected future conditions for project locations and have been rounded to the nearest hundred.